-where $\Sigma_\star$ is the stellar surface density in$\Mopcmt$, $M/L$ is the mass-to-light ratio at the wavelength $\lambda$, and $m_{\mathrm{abs},\sun,\lambda}$ the absolute magnitude of the Sun at the same wavelength.
-We calculated $M/L$ with the SDSS $g$-band magnitude that we computed in the post-processing of the simulations for each stellar particle.
-From now on, we denote the projected stellar mass within $R_{29,\mathrm{g}}$ as $M_\star$.
+where $\Sigma_\star$ is the stellar surface density in$\Mopcmt$, $M/L$ is the mass-to-light ratio at the wavelength $\lambda$, and $m_{\mathrm{abs},\sun,\lambda}$ is the absolute magnitude of the Sun at the same wavelength.
+We calculated $M/L$ with the Sloan Digital Sky Survey $g$ band magnitude that we computed in the post-processing of the simulations for each stellar particle.
+From here on, we denote the projected stellar mass within $R_{29,\mathrm{g}}$ as $M_\star$.

-For each galaxy, we also calculated the stellar half-mass radius, $R_{50}$, as the radius containing half of the projected stellar mass.
+For each galaxy, we also calculated the stellar half-mass radius, $R_{50}$, as the radius containing half the projected stellar mass.
 This radius is a good proxy for $R_\mathrm{e}$.
-The computation of $R_1$, $R_{50}$ and $R_{29,\mathrm{g}}$ was performed for all simulated galaxies with mass larger than 100 initial gas particle masses ($2.26\times 10^7$ and $1.81\times 10^8\Mo$ for the \textit{recalibrated} and \textit{reference} simulations, respectively).
-However, the algorithm may fail to converge on a fraction of galaxies that are barely resolved or have disturbed morphology.
-We marked them, and did not use them in the analysis.
-The final selection of the samples of galaxies used in the analysis is described in appendix~\ref{app:sample}.
+The computation of $R_1$, $R_{50}$, and $R_{29,\mathrm{g}}$ was performed for all simulated galaxies with a mass larger than 100 initial gas particle masses ($2.26\times 10^7$ and $1.81\times 10^8\Mo$ for the recalibrated and reference simulations, respectively).
+However, the algorithm failed to converge for a fraction of galaxies that are barely resolved or have a disturbed morphology.
+We marked them and did not use them in the analysis.
+The final selection of the samples of galaxies used in the analysis is described in Appendix~\ref{app:sample}.